 About Brompton Funds

-Brompton Funds, a division of Brompton Group which was founded in 2000, is an experienced investment fund manager with over $2 billion in assets under management.
+Founded in 2000, Brompton is an experienced investment fund manager with approximately $2 billion in assets under management.
 Brompton’s investment solutions include TSX closed-end funds and exchange-traded funds.
-For further information, please contact your investment advisor, call Brompton’s investor relations line at 416-642-6000 (toll-free at 1-866-642-6001), email email@example.com or visit our website at www.bromptongroup.com.
+For further information, please contact your investment advisor, call Brompton’s investor relations line at 416-642-6000 (toll-free at 1-866-642-6001), email firstname.lastname@example.org or visit our website at www.bromptongroup.com.

 Annual Compound Returns

-Returns are for the periods ended August 31, 2019.
-The table shows the Fund’s compound return on a Class A share and Preferred share for each period indicated, compared with the S&P/TSX Composite Index (‘‘Composite Index’’) and the S&P Preferred Share Index (“Preferred Index”).
+Returns are for the periods ended October 31, 2019.
+The table shows the Fund’s compound return on a Class A share and Preferred share for each period indicated, compared with the S&P/TSX Composite Index (‘‘Composite Index’’) and the S&P Preferred Share Index (“Preferred Index”) (together the (“Indices”).
 The Composite Index tracks the performance of a broad index of large-capitalization issuers listed on the Toronto Stock Exchange.
 The Preferred Index is comprised of preferred shares listed and trading on the Toronto Stock Exchange that meet criteria relating to size, liquidity and issuer rating.
-The Fund invests in a passively managed portfolio of companies that is rebalanced at least annually.
-It is therefore not expected the Company’s performance will mirror that of the Composite Index, which has a more diversified portfolio.
-The Composite Index is calculated without the deduction of management fees, fund expenses and trading commissions, whereas the performance of the Company’s performance is calculated after deducting such fees and expenses.
+The Fund invests in an actively managed portfolio of companies that is rebalanced at least annually.
+It is therefore not expected the Fund’s performance will mirror that of the Indices, which have more diversified portfolios.
+The Indices are calculated without the deduction of management fees, fund expenses and trading commissions, whereas the performance of the Fund is calculated after deducting such fees and expenses.
 Further, the performance of the Fund’s Class A shares is impacted by the leverage provided by the Fund’s Preferred shares.

 You will usually pay brokerage fees to your dealer if you purchase or sell shares of the investment funds on the Toronto Stock Exchange or other alternative Canadian trading system (an “exchange”).
 If the shares are purchased or sold on an exchange, investors may pay more than the current net asset value when buying shares of the investment fund and may receive less than the current net asset value when selling them.